-You should not receive Vidaza if you have liver cancer.
+You should not receive Vidaza if you have advanced liver cancer.

 Vidaza can lower blood cells that help your body fight infections and help your blood to clot.
 You may get an infection or bleed more easily.
 Call your doctor if you have unusual bruising or bleeding, or signs of infection (fever, chills, body aches).

 Before taking this medicine

 You should not receive Vidaza if you are allergic to azacitidine or mannitol, or if you have:

 advanced liver cancer.

 To make sure Vidaza is safe for you, tell your doctor if you ever have:

 Both men and women using Vidaza should use effective birth control to prevent pregnancy.
 Azacitidine can harm an unborn baby or cause birth defects if the mother or father is using this medicine.